Rainymood/rainymood.github.io/_posts/2024-07-28-reducing-oour-stored-model-state-by-80-using-bit-manipulation-magic-in-python.md

 When I said this, his eyes lit up.
 He continued: "That's great news, because we can count to 2, 4, 8, ... we can count to 255 with just 8 bits.
 So if we need to store just 101 we only need 7 bits, but for simplicity let's just take the first 8 bits or the first byte."

 Now look.
 Here I am kind of like a fish out of the water.
-This felt like low-level black magic to me, really diving deeps into the bits and bytes and only taking what is truly necessary.
-I was eager to help out where possible.
+This bit manipulation felt like black magic to me, and I was stoked, eager to help out wherever possible.

 I knew that by default Python stores its integers in 32 bit format.
 So I said: "So do I understand it correctly that what you're saying is that instead of using 4 bytes of the 32 bit integer, we can just chop off the first 3 bytes and only take the last byte?
 Because we only need to count to 101?"